digego/extempore/docs/memory.rst

 By default each process has an initial **top** zone with 1M of memory.
-If no user defined zones are created (i.e. no uses of ``memzone``) then any and all calls to zalloc will slowly (or quickly) use up this 1M of memory—you'll know when it runs out as you'll get about a gazillion memory leak messages.
+If no user defined zones are created (i.e. no uses of ``memzone``) then any and all calls to zalloc will slowly (or quickly) use up this 1M of memory---you'll know when it runs out as you'll get about a gazillion memory leak messages.

 In general this is the zone story.
 But to complicate things slightly